 Labour Law counseling

 The Labour Law will always be a focus area for both employees and employers, and our Portuguese lawyers can provide counseling and representation in all labor disputes, including for cases that go to court.
 In the context of a developing Portuguese market, employers are in need of workforce professionalism and stability.
 Another key element is to comply with the duties and obligations under an employment agreement, including the manner in which such a contract can be terminated.
-Our law firm in Portugal offers full services in matters of Labour Law.
+Our solicitors in Portugal offers full services in matters of Labour Law.

 Our team of lawyers treats each case with the utmost consideration, diligence, and professionalism.
 We can help represent both companies and individuals in Poland as needed in negotiations or before a court.
 Before you enter into any legal proceedings or if you simply need legal counseling and advice on a certain matter, you can schedule an appointment with one of our lawyers.